DSDrabin/python-challenge/README.md

 - Greatest Increase in Profits: The month and amount of the greatest increase in profits.
 - Greatest Decrease in Profits: The month and amount of the greatest decrease in profits.

+Please refer to the `Financial_Analysis_Results.txt` file for detailed results.

 # PyPoll
 # PyPoll Readme